-A biblically based examination of the theory, theology, development, curriculum and logistics of ministry to persons with disabilities and their families.
-This course also examines church structures, and practices as they relate to people with disabilities.
-Prerequisites DSS 511.
+This course includes a biblically-based examination of the theory, theology, development, curriculum, and logistics of ministry to persons with disabilities and their families.
+Students also consider church structures and practices as they relate to people with disabilities.
+Prerequisite: DSS 520.